2021 Mansfield earthquake: Tectonic setting

-The Australian landmass is situated in the Australian Plate, far from any known active plate boundary, where most of the world's earthquakes occur.
+The Australian landmass is situated in the Australian plate, far from any known active plate boundary, where most of the world's earthquakes occur.
 Such earthquakes at the plate boundary are known as interplate earthquakes.
-In Australia, earthquakes occurring within the Australian Plate are known as intraplate earthquakes because they happen within a tectonic plate rather than at the boundary.
+In Australia, earthquakes occurring within the Australian plate are known as intraplate earthquakes because they happen within a tectonic plate rather than at the boundary.

 The earthquake is situated in the Lachlan Fold Belt, an orogenic belt consisting of folded and faulted strata.
 This zone formed as a result of plate convergence occurring at the eastern boundary of the supercontinent Gondwana during the Neoproterozoic.
 From the Neoproterozoic to Early Devonian, the region was dominated by thrusting and some rifting.
 Crustal deformation were later accommodated by predominantly strike-slip faulting in the Devonian.
 One of the major strike-slip faults accommodating this deformation is the Baragwanath Transform; a transform fault.
 Rifting also occurred in this period, leading to volcanism.
 By the Middle Devonian, the Baragwanath Transform became extinct.
-The Governor Fault marks the northern margin of the Mebourne Zone, and southern margin of the Tabberabberan Orogeny, and is characterised by strike-slip movement.
+The Governor Fault marks the northern margin of the Melbourne Zone, and southern margin of the Tabberabberan Orogeny, and is characterised by strike-slip movement.

 The Governor Fault is a large intraplate fault that runs from mid-western New South Wales, along part of the Murray River bed and cutting through Central North Victoria near Barmah to the Victorian Alps near Mount Buller (near the quake epicentre) down toward the Gippsland Basin near the coast at Saint Margaret Island.
 Tectonically this fault separates the Melbourne and Tabberabberan structural zones.

 An earthquake of magnitude 6.0 or larger strikes Australia about once every six to ten years, based on the seismological data collected over the past 150 years.
-The last known magnitude 6.0 quake in Australia occurred in 2016 in the Northern Territory.
-That earthquake occurred as a result of shallow reverse faulting within the Australian Plate.
+The last-known magnitude 6.0 quake in Australia occurred in 2016 in the Northern Territory.
+That earthquake occurred as a result of shallow reverse faulting within the Australian plate.
 The largest earthquake in Australia was the mainshock of the 1988 Tennant Creek earthquakes which consisted of an 6.7 quake preceded by two > 6.0 foreshocks.

 Earthquake

-According to the U.S. Geological Survey, the earthquake was the result of strike-slip faulting at a shallow depth of 10 km, while Geoscience Australia placed the depth at 12 km.
-The European-Mediterranean Seismological Centre reported the focal depth at 2 km.
-A preliminary insight of the quake of such magnitude suggest a rupture along a fault measuring 5 km long and 3 km wide.
-The geological fault involved has been identified as the western reaches of Governor Fault.
-Seismologists at the University of Melbourne said the earthquake likely ruptured along an east-west striking strike-slip fault.
-The earthquake occurred when elastic strain accumulated on active fault is released in the form of seismic waves that are felt on the surface as shaking.

-On the modified Mercalli intensity scale, the earthquake earned a maximum intensity of VII (Very strong).
-Tremors were felt in Adelaide, southern New South Wales, Canberra, and as far as Launceston, Tasmania.
+According to the United States Geological Survey, the earthquake occurred on 22 September at 09:15 ACST and measured 5.9 on the moment magnitude scale.
+The agency also reported that the shock occurred at a depth of 12 km.
+It had an epicentre in Woods Point, or about 130 km northeast of Melbourne.
+The earthquake's location places it within the Southern Seismic Zone, a region of considerable tectonic strain.
+While there northwest–southeast trending faults dated to the Neogene to Quaternary, the earthquake did not occur on any of them.
+Furthermore InSAR scans failed to locate any possible surface ruptures, indicating a deeper source for the earthquake.
+In 2023, seismologists published their findings in Seismological Research Letters, concluding that the earthquake was caused by a rupture along an unmapped buried strike-slip fault that is oriented to the north and located at a deeper depth than the mapped faults.